knurling-rs/defmt/README.md

 ## MSRV

-The minimum supported Rust version is 1.76, which is Ferrocene 24.05.
+The minimum supported Rust version is 1.76 (or Ferrocene 24.05). `defmt` is tested against the latest stable Rust version and the MSRV.

 ## defmt ecosystem